 ΩMEGA Aviation Academy has international recognition in accordance with EASA (Part CC) regulations and can directly accredit the competence to practice this profession.

 Lastly, a flight attendant must possess a personality and character that is suitable and appropriate for this profession

 - Discretion and dynamism

 - Clear Speech

 - Calm and reassuring manner and the ability to

 - To know how to swim

-- Unhealthy work (prolonged exposure to radiation due to high-reduced humidity – aircraft compression
+- Unhealthy work conditions (prolonged exposure to radiation due to high-reduced humidity – aircraft compression)

-- ” jet-lag ” (the feeling of fatigue and confusion faced by passengers of a long flight and especially long-haul crews -long – haul flights), after a long flight to a destination where time is different from the place of origin of the flight.
+- Acceptable of ” jet-lag symptoms ” (the feeling of fatigue and confusion faced by passengers of a long flight and especially long-haul crews -long – haul flights), after a long flight to a destination where the time zone is different from the time zone at the place of origin of the flight.